 Report the injuries to the homeowner insurance company

 Report the injury you suffered to the insurers immediately.
-If you hire a personal injury attorney in Corpus Christi to help you, they will take the claim reporting process over for you, so you don’t have to worry.
+If you hire a Corpus Christi personal injury attorney to help you, they will take the claim reporting process over for you, so you don’t have to worry.
 Taking too long to report your injury after slipping and falling at a home in Texas, may cause insurance companies to second guess your claim.
 Get the details of your claim on the record with homeowner and report your injury as soon as possible.

 Making claims against homeowners